pytorch/pytorch/docs/source/notes/numpy_compatibility.rst

                     object is described in the `interoperability with NumPy`_ document.

-If it is absolutely necessary to write functions where the input objects are not unconditionally known to be either PyTorch tensors or NumPy arrays, it is possible to ensure operator functionality by using NumPy functions explicitly as they are more forgiving than their PyTorch equivalents.
+If it is absolutely necessary to write functions where the input objects are not unconditionally known to be either PyTorch tensors or NumPy arrays, it is is **strongly recommended** to use the ``torch.numpy(force=True)`` method explicitly.
+As a less clear alternative, it is also possible to ensure operator functionality by using NumPy functions since these will coerce tensors without throwing errors.

 .. csv-table::
    :header: Operator, NumPy Function, Description